aboutaaron/aboutaaron.github.com/about.md

 I started programming seriously around two years ago thinking I'd never get this far.
 Calling myself a "web developer" seemed like a distant dream back then.
 And yet, through perseverance — and a lot of coffee — I think I've done pretty well for myself.

-I like JavaScript, Ruby, Object-oriented practices and HTML prototypes.
+I like JavaScript, Ruby and really all things programming.
 I don't know if I fancy myself a frontend or backend dev. **I just like to code.**

-I'm a Bay Area native currently residing in Los Angeles.
-I quite enjoy coffee, hip-hop and my excellent girlfriend.
+I'm Bay Area-based and I quite enjoy coffee, hip-hop and my excellent girlfriend.

 Want to learn more?
 Visit my [Github](http://github/aboutaaron), follow me [Twitter](http://twitter.com/aboutaaron), or say hello — **aaron** [at] this domain [dot] com